wwtdcloud/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 1. Make a fork of this project in GitHub.
 Select **Fork** and follow the instructions to create a fork in your own GitHub account.
 2. Connect GitHub to the AWS Developer Tools in the AWS Console.
 Though this could be done in the CDK scripts, you would still need to verify the connection in the AWS Console, so it's easier to make the connection there:
-    a.
+    - a.
 Open the AWS Management Console, and switch to the region where you will deploy the project
-    b.
+    - b.
 Navigate to the CodePipeline service
-    c.
+    - c.
 In the left navigation pane, choose "Settings" and then "Connections"
-    d.
+    - d.
 Select "Create Connection"
-    e.
+    - e.
 Choose "GitHub" as the provider
-    f.
+    - f.
 Name the connection "DynamicNPC"
-    g.
+    - g.
 Select "Connect to GitHub"
-    h.
+    - h.
 Authorize AWS Connector for GitHub (you may need to log in to GitHub if you aren't already)
-    i.
+    - i.
 Leave the defaults, and select "Connect"
-    j.
+    - j.
 Keep a note of the Arn for the connection
+>__NOTE:__ Verify the configuration in GitHub to ensure that the AWS Connector for GitHub [has access to the repository](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html).
 3. Clone the repository.
 Note that you will need to [provide a personal access token, or authenticate in some other way](https://docs.github.com/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls):
     ```bash
     git clone https://github.com/[your GitHub user name]/guidance-for-dynamic-game-npc-dialogue-on-aws dynamic-npc